The 3 necessary Triggers

 While the name suggests differently, it is actually intend that you steer in which cases botBrains should run.
 Customers commonly edit the trigger to:

 1. Exclude some Requestors that are automated systems by default.
-Examples include [email protected] and [email protected]
+Examples include [email protected] and [email protected].
+For some reason, in Zendesk it is sometimes difficult to exclude them, so you can also use Settings > Triggers and configure Block rules in botBrains.

 2. Limit the channels.
 If you support emails and voice calls, that you will likely not want to respond the many empty ticket transcripts.
 So filter by Ticket > Channel any of ‘email’ and ‘webform’.